ivzhuravlev/dining_philosophers/README.md

 This application is the simulation of [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
 A solution of this problem (and many other insteresting ones) is described in details in a wonderful free book [The Little Book of Semaphores](http://greenteapress.com/wp/semaphores/).
 To avoid deadlocks the Footman Semaphore approach was applied.
 Number of philosophers is not limited.

 ## Application structure
-The program consists of two parts.
+The program consists of two parts:

 *dphCore* is a library that contains dinner simulation logic.